We’re Focused on Lee County

 The current impact statement states “The Junior League of Lee County is committed to strengthening the leadership, power, and voices of school-age girls and young women in Lee County to result in increased confidence, courage, knowledge, and personal development.”

-- Providing direct service in partnership with local non-profit agencies
+- Providing direct service in partnership with local, non-profit agencies

-We’re Creating Fulfilling Leadership Opportunities
+Members Have Fulfilling Leadership Opportunities

 We’re Transforming Lee County